troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/services.md

 ### Strength & Conditioning Support

 Personalized training that builds strength, power, and overall physical preparation for sport.
-**This service answers one question:** *what should training look like right now to move performance forward safely?*
+**This service answers one question:** *What should training look like right now to move performance forward safely?*

 **Who this helps**
 - **For Coaches:** Provides structured training plans for athletes, clear progress updates, and support in managing workloads through the season.